-In order to use Layla24 LapTop or Mona LapTop you'll need the following:
+In order to use Layla LapTop you'll need the following:

-- An Apple Macintosh laptop G3 or G4 computer - MacOS 8.6 or 9.x - A minimum 128Mb RAM (more highly recommended) - A fast, high-capacity IDE, SCSI or firewire hard disk drive. - An audio software program that supports ASIO. - Peripheral audio equipment, such as a mixer, microphones, studio monitors, musical instruments, etc.
+- An Apple Macintosh laptop G3 or G4 computer - Mac OS 8.6 or higher -or- Mac OS X 10.1.3 or higher - A minimum 128Mb RAM (more highly recommended) - A fast, high-capacity IDE, SCSI or firewire hard disk drive. - If you use Mac OS 8/9 Audio software that supports ASIO. - If you use Mac OS X Audio software that supports CoreAudio - Peripheral audio equipment, such as a mixer, microphones, studio monitors, musical instruments, etc.